5l1v3r1/GF-Phishing/README.md

 Go to the official [ngrok](https://ngrok.com/download) page and download it and unzip it in the GF-Phishing folder

+**4. Install python3.5**

+Go to the official [python](https://www.python.org/downloads/release/python-350/) page, download the installer and follow the installation instructions

-**4. Install XAMPP**
+**5. Install XAMPP**

-Go to the official [xampp](https://www.apachefriends.org/es/index.html) page and follow the instalaltion instructions
+Go to the official [xampp](https://www.apachefriends.org/es/index.html) page, download the installer and follow the installation instructions

 **NOTE**